Putting Your Best Face Forward: How to Land That Healthcare Job

 Let your cover letter briefly tell your story.

-The most common mistake people make in cover letters is that they repeat what the resume already makes clear.
-This is the time to explain exactly why you’re ready for personal growth or healthy change.
+The biggest error people make when writing cover letters is reiterating what the resume already clarifies.
+Now is the opportunity to specifically state why you are prepared for either personal development or a healthy shift.

 The interview is your time to shine.